 Horse racing first became popular in England in the early 1900s

-Queen Elizabeth, the current Queen of England, played a large part in the popularity of horse racing that we enjoy today, and she continues to ride even at her advanced age.
+Queen Elizabeth, the former Queen of England, played a large part in the popularity of horse racing that we enjoy today, and she continues to ride even at her advanced age.

 As you can see, there are many facts involved with horse competitions and a lot of rules to learn.
 We recommend focusing on one type of competition and learning everything you can about it before moving on to another to minimize the learning curve while maximizing enjoyment.
 Most people we talk to don’t realize learning such a complex sport could be so much fun, and in no time, you will know all of the rules and will be helping others.